ggandor/leap.nvim/README.md

 <details>
 <summary>Concealed labels</summary>

-A special character might replace the label in two cases:
+In phase one, a special character might replace the label in two cases:

-* "Here be dragons" (conflict marker in phase one):
+* "Here be dragons" (conflict marker):

-    * the label is on top of another label (possible when the target is right next to EOL or the window edge, and the label needs to be shifted left)
+    * the label is on top of another label
-    * the label immediately follows an unlabeled match (like above)
+    * the label immediately follows an unlabeled match
     * the label is on top of an unlabeled match

+  The first two cases are possbible when the target is right next to EOL or the window edge, and the label needs to be shifted left.

-  In the latter two cases, the match highlight is removed, even if enabled in `opts`.
+  Note: In the latter two cases, the match highlight is removed, even if enabled in `opts`.

-* Two-phase processing is enabled, and unlabeled targets are not highlighted (i.e., the default settings).
-In this case, targets beyond the secondary group need to have some kind of label next to them, to signal that they are not unlabeled, that is, not directly reachable.
+* If unlabeled targets are not highlighted (i.e., the default settings), targets beyond the secondary group need to have some kind of label next to them, to signal that they are not directly reachable.

 Leap automatically uses either space (if both primary and secondary labels have a background in the current color scheme) or a middle dot (U+00B7).